Your trusted contact

 In the event that there are concerns about the health, wellbeing or welfare of a student who is under 18 years old, the University is always obliged to contact the student's parent or guardian.

-How we decide to contact an emergency contact
+How we decide to contact an trusted contact

 Two woman talking at a helpdesk